-Why Our Development Teams Include Product, Design and Engineering
+Why Our Software Teams Include Product, Design and Engineering

 You know what you want to do.
 You've done the buy vs build analysis and you've determined that it's worth building custom software.
 You defined the features, the product you need to deliver.
 You’re looking for a vendor to contract for those deliverables.
 Why, then, is Lab Zero sending you a proposal that includes people and roles you didn’t ask for?